Roy Jay: Career

 In 1973, Roy Jay topped the bill in cabaret following the Miss Gibraltar beauty pageant, broadcast by GBC, the Gibraltar Broadcasting Corporation.
 Jay toured the clubs of England, Ireland, Scotland, and Wales before being offered a three-month tour of South Africa in 1975.
 Jay stayed for eight months and rapidly built a following in the country before returning to the UK.
 In 1979, The Stage described Jay as "like no one else" and tipped him for future stardom.
 At this time, Jay employed a look inspired by the teddy boy era, and his act encompassed singing and impressions of Leo Sayer and Gene Vincent, amongst others.

 In the early 1980s, Jay began appearing on television with his "Spook Spook Slither Hither" act.
 Jay would prowl around the stage to musical accompaniment wearing a convict's uniform, telling jokes interjected with his catchphrases.
 He would often remark, "you'll all be doing it tomorrow", in reference to his act.
 In 1982, Jay self-released a single, "Vehicle / You Might Need Somebody".
 The A-side is a version of the 1970 hit single by the Ides of March, often the musical accompaniment to Jay's act.
 These two tracks were included on a self-titled album on Clubland Records later that year.
 The album includes Jay's versions of popular songs, including John Lee Hooker's "Dimples", Procol Harum's "A Whiter Shade of Pale", and Leo Sayer's "The Show Must Go On".
 In 1983, Jay appeared in The Bob Monkhouse Show and was introduced by Monkhouse as "a new comedian with a style that's all his own".
 In June that year, Jay appeared on Chas and Dave's show Knees-Up.
 Jay achieved his greatest fame around this time, appearing in television advertisements for Smiths Square Crisps and Schweppes lemonade.
-On 7 April 1984, Jay first starred with Les Dennis and Dustin Gee as a regular in the first series of BBC1's The Laughter Show.
+On 7 April 1984, Jay first starred with Les Dennis and Dustin Gee as a regular in the first series of BBC One's The Laughter Show.

 On 29 August 1984, Jay performed at the exclusive Inn on the Park club in Jersey.
 Frustrated with hecklers, he dropped his trousers on stage in front of a family audience.
 Jay was fined £200 after admitting indecent exposure.
 The incident received media coverage and dented Jay's public image.
 Jay did not appear as a regular in the second series of The Laughter Show but did make a guest appearance in the third episode on 2 March 1985.

 Later years and death

 In later years, Jay performed in Benidorm first at The Talk of the Coast and later at the cabaret bar Chaplins in the English Square.
 He opened for Sticky Vicky.
-Roy Jay was reported to have died in December 2007 in Alicante, Spain, at 59 years old.
+Roy Jay died in December 2007, in Alicante, Spain, at 59 years old.
 Money to pay for his funeral was raised by local friends and fans.
-His funeral costs were paid for by a local businessman and friend.